Cinder (novel): Plot

 Linh Cinder is a sixteen-year-old girl under the guardianship of her cruel stepmother, Linh Adri, along with her two stepsisters, Linh Pearl and Linh Peony, the latter of which treats her as a close friend.
 As a cyborg, Cinder is discriminated against and often looked down upon by others, despite building up a reputation as the best mechanic in New Beijing.

 While working as a mechanic at the marketplace, she meets the son of Emperor Rikan, Crown Prince Kai, who asks her to fix Nainsi, his former personal android.
 Cyborgs are treated as second class citizens, so Cinder hides her identity from Kai.
-Soon, Peony falls sick with Letumosis after accompanying Cinder to a local junkyard to collect spare parts for a repair.
-In anger and desperation, because Cinder's adopted father had died of Letumosis as well, Adri "volunteers" Cinder for plague research, which no one survives from.
+Soon, Peony falls sick with letumosis - a disease for which there is no cure - after accompanying Cinder to a local junkyard to collect spare parts for a repair.
+In anger and desperation, knowing Cinder's adopted father had died of letumosis as well, Adri volunteers Cinder for plague research, from which no participant survives.
 When Cinder is injected with the strain of letumosis, it is discovered that she is immune to the disease.
 Dr. Erland, the head researcher, starts to do research on Cinder's immunity, which leads to research on Cinder's unique physiology, her cyborg implants, and eventually to Cinder's life prior to becoming a cyborg at the age of eleven, which Cinder has no memory of.